Old car logos: American car companies that went out of business

 Auburn Logo

 Auburn Automobile, founded in Indiana in the early 1900s, quickly became a key local player in the production of luxury fashion cars.
 One of the defining elements that contributed to its prominence was the use of a straight eight-cylinder engine.
-This type of engine was widely associated with the high-end luxury cars that were in high demand during that era.
+This engine type was widely associated with the high-end luxury cars in high demand during that era.

 Despite the impressive technology under the hood, Auburn Automobile’s branding was just as effective.
 The bold black letters of the company name, set against a background of rich gold color, not only emphasized the luxury and outstanding character of the brand.
 A distinctive feature of the logo was the unconventional shape of the letter “U,” which further individualized the brand.